Hooded Plover Project

 Partners

-This project is supported by NRM North, through funding from the Australian Government's National Landcare Program.
-It is delivered in partnership with Tasmania Parks & Wildlife Service and Birdlife Australia.
+This project was supported by NRM North, through funding from the Australian Government's National Landcare Program.
+It was delivered in partnership with Tasmania Parks & Wildlife Service and Birdlife Australia.

 Partners

-This project is supported by NRM North, through funding from the Australian Government's National Landcare Program.
-It is delivered in partnership with Tasmania Parks & Wildlife Service and Birdlife Australia.
+This project was supported by NRM North, through funding from the Australian Government's National Landcare Program.
+It was delivered in partnership with Tasmania Parks & Wildlife Service and Birdlife Australia.